jcsantosbr/MagicNull/README.md

 MagicNull
 =========

-Small project intended to easy the work with null values in Java
+Small project intended to ease the work with null values in Java